 - Meet up for drinks with friends at Million Dollar Cowboy Bar – old-west saloon-style

-- Shop and stroll along the downtown wooden boardwalk – unique boutiques, restaurants, crafts and art galleries
+- Stroll along the downtown wooden boardwalk – unique boutiques, restaurants, crafts and art galleries

 - Watch a staged shoot-out in town with actors at 6.00 p.m.